This page is to highlight information of interest to students.

 University Liaison Officer

 Erica Tyson our IMA University Liaison Officer offers support to students and their Mathematics Societies as well as promoting mathematics and highlighting opportunities for students.
+She manages the grants scheme, the e-Student scheme, creates the e-Student newsletters and delivers the IMA Maths Careers talks

 To book a presentation to your maths society, or for information on setting up an IMA supported society contact her on email@example.com.